civboot/civboot/README.md

 A Civboot...

 - **Must** be entirely free and open.
-  - **Must not** contain proprietary or hidden designs, i.e. no "binary blobs"
+  - **Must not** contain proprietary or hidden designs, i.e. no "binary blobs", no undocumented schematics, etc.
 - **Must** be possible to build itself from itself
   - Requires no outside knowledge besides the language which the guides are written in